10up/gutenberg-lessons/lessons/05-inner-blocks.md

 ![Hero Block Scribble](/lessons/images/inner-blocks-one-scribble.png)

+To get started there is a starter block scaffolded out located in the blocks folder of the theme with the name `inner-blocks-one-stater`.
+If you are stuck you can take a look at the `inner-blocks-one-completed` folder for a completed version of the block.

 ### 2. "Card Grid" Block
 The "Card Grid" consists of two elements.
 The actual grid that can contain the cards and then the individual cards.
 This is similar to how core has the Buttons block that contains individual Button blocks.

 So we can archive this by creating two different blocks.
 The "Card Grid" block that needs to define an inner block area where only the card block can get inserted.
 And then we need the card block that cannot get used anywhere outside of the "Card Grid".

 ![Card Grid Block Scribble](/lessons/images/inner-blocks-two-scribble.png)

+To get started there are two starter blocks scaffolded out located in the blocks folder of the theme with the name `inner-blocks-two-card-grid-stater` and `inner-blocks-two-card-starter`.
+If you are stuck you can take a look at the `inner-blocks-two-card-grid-completed` and `inner-blocks-two-card-completed` folder for a completed version of the block.

 ## Using Inner Blocks
 Inner Blocks actually is the name of a react component that is part of the "Block Editor" package.
 We can import it into our block edit component and use it within the markup of our block.